Cubic threefolds moduli and the Monster group: The moduli space of cubic threefolds as a ten-ball quotient

 \subsection{A universal reflection cover for stable cubic threefold moduli}

 Our goal is to prove that the projection $\Mcal_\ct^\st[\Tcal]\to \Mcal_\ct^\st$ defines a universal reflection covering with respect to the discriminant divisor.
-A key step will consist of showing that the preimage of the discriminant divisor of $\Mcal_\ct^\st[\Tcal]$ is simply connected (the desired property will then follow by means of Zariski-Lefschetz type of argument).
+A key step will consist of showing that the preimage of the discriminant divisor of $\Mcal_\ct^\st[\Tcal]$ is simply connected (we then derive the desired property by means of a Zariski-Lefschetz type of argument).